History of Fast Foods

 One of the second-century manuscripts has provided information on small markets that were open all night and sold noodles.
 History books inform us about the vendors selling cake, waffles and cooked meat in the larger settlements of the Middle Ages.
 These people and places were selling their meals to the poor and the travelers who could not cook their food.
 Thus, those who could not afford were fed up, and sellers earned.
 It led to the formation and development of the primary “fast-food” notion.
 Residents of the settlements and villages near the coast used to cut the seafood in small pieces and cook and sold them in different papers.

 The hamburger that everyone thinks of while talking about the fast-food has been originated in medieval Europe.
-Although everyone seems to believe that the origin of fast food is in the US, they are mistaken.
+Although everyone seems to believe that the origin of fast food is in the USA, they are mistaken.
 London studies in 1598 and articles referring to the history of England in the 1840s and 1850s mention about the fast food.

 So how does the USA come to mind while talking about fast food?
 Quite simply.
 Fast food restaurants established in the United States in the 1950s have grown so large that they have become the chains of restaurants with thousands of branches earning millions of dollars.
-The population and state has owned these brands as these restaurants began to spread in the United States, which is very large in size and capacity.
+The population and state have owned these brands as these restaurants began to spread in the United States, which is very large in size and capacity.
 Therefore, the whole world has assumed that the US is the founder of this term and products.

 “Fish and chips,” the British favorite fast-food, came about with the development of fishing in the 19th century.
 The first fish and chips shop opened in 1860 at the Tommyfield Market in Oldham.
 Max Sielaff in Berlin invented “vending machines” in 1896.
 These vending machines were designed to sell ready-made foods without human touch.
 In 1902, Joseph Horn and James Hardart opened a new vending machine in the United States, or more precisely in New York, that laid the foundations for the history of fast food.